 They still missed the postseason by four games.

-The Twins lost nine of their last 12 games.
 On Sunday, Ober surrendered a go-ahead, three-run homer to James McCann, the No. 9 batter in the Orioles lineup, in the fifth inning.
-The Twins totaled two runs — solo homers from Carlos Santana and DaShawn Keirsey Jr., who hit the first home run of his career.
+The Twins scored their two runs on solo homers from Carlos Santana and DaShawn Keirsey Jr., who bashed the first home run of his career.